cosmicveil1/movie-review/README.md

 - ✓ Creating web apps with Streamlit
 - ✓ End-to-end ML project workflow

+## Model Limitations

+- SimpleRNN struggles with long-range dependencies and complex sentence structures.
+- Performance degrades for reviews containing mixed or subtle sentiment.
+- Lack of attention mechanism limits interpretability and contextual focus.

 ##  License

 MIT License - feel free to use this for personal or commercial projects.
 See [LICENSE](LICENSE) file.